christabor/flask_jsondash/README.md

 This is used to organize views on the front-page by user, if there is such a key present on the configuration.
 This key is updated and saved if present, null otherwise.

+**user**

+This is the current logged in user.
+This is required for filtering dashboards by user.
+You must also set the `JSONDASH_FILTERUSERS` flag to `True` in `app.config`.

+### Global config flags

+Below are global app config flags.
+Their default values are represented in the example working Python code.

+`app.config['JSONDASH_FILTERUSERS'] = False`: for filtering dashboards by the logged in user.
+See above for setting user data.

+`app.config['JSONDASH_GLOBALDASH'] = True`: for allowing "global" dashboards to be shown.
+These dashboards must have a created_user of "global" or be overriden (see below).

+`app.config['JSONDASH_GLOBAL_USER'] = "global"`: An owner name to use when allowing global dashboards to be seen.
+This is set on the `created_by` property in the specific json config.
+See above for more examples.

 ## FAQs

 **Q**: "Why'd you choose to expose library X, Y, or Z?"